 These days, veterinarians recommend getting cats fixed at a significantly earlier age.
 Some vets will spay or neuter kittens that are as young as six weeks old – providing they are large enough and strong enough to withstand the surgery.

 The new rule is that the kitten has to weigh at least two pounds to undergo spaying or neutering.
-Spaying or neutering a kitten early not only reduces the risk of pregnancy, it also prevents the kitten from developing such undesirable behaviors as spraying.
+Spaying or neutering a kitten early not only reduces the risk of pregnancy, but it also prevents the kitten from developing such undesirable behaviors as spraying.

 How Long Does a Cat’s Gestation Last?